oobabooga/text-generation-webui/docs/01 ‐ Chat Tab.md

 There are 3 adjustable parameters in "Parameters" > "Character" being used in this prompt:

 * The **Context** string appears at the top of the prompt.
 Most often it describes the bot's personality and adds a few example messages to guide the model towards the desired reply length and format.
+This string never gets truncated: as the prompt size increases, old messages get removed one at a time until the prompt becomes smaller than the truncation length set under "Parameters" > "Generation" > "Truncate the prompt up to this length".
 * The **Your name** string appears at the beginning of each user reply.
 By default, this string is "You".
 * The **Character's name** string appears at the beginning of each bot reply.